nzaman7878/javascript-interview-exercises/README.md

 14 - Create a function that generates a random number between a given range.

 15 - Write a function that takes an array of numbers and returns a new array with only the even numbers

+16 - Use map() to double all the elements in an array .